networkx/nx-guides/content/applications/goodwillhunting.md

-If you've seen the film [Good Will Hunting][gwh_wiki], you may recall a scene near the beginning of the film where Fields medal-winning MIT professor Gerald Lambeau (played by Stellan Skarsgård) presents a mathematics challenge to a classrom full of students.
+If you've seen the film [Good Will Hunting][gwh_wiki], you may recall a scene near the beginning of the film where Fields medal-winning MIT professor Gerald Lambeau (played by Stellan Skarsgård) presents a mathematics challenge to a classroom full of students.
-It turns out that the problem involves some basic graph theory... let's see if we can't attack it ourselves with NetworkX!
+It turns out that the problem involves some basic graph theory... let's see if we can attack it ourselves with NetworkX!

 ## The problem statement